hhm14/program-1/README.md

 # program-1
 3320 program 1

-The solution can be copy and pated from program1.cp
+The solution can be copy and pasted from program1.cp